dagargo/overwitch/README.md

 This project is based on the Overbridge USB reverse engineering done by Stefan Rehm in [dtdump](https://github.com/droelfdroelf/dtdump).

+The papers [Controlling adaptive resampling](https://kokkinizita.linuxaudio.org/papers/adapt-resamp.pdf) and [Using a DLL to filter time](https://kokkinizita.linuxaudio.org/papers/usingdll.pdf) by Fons Andriansen have been very helpful and inspiring, as well as his own implementation done in the zita resamplers found in the [alsa tools](https://github.com/jackaudio/tools) project.

 At the moment, it provides 12 input ports and 2 output ports for Elektron Digitakt and Digitone but no MIDI support.
 Overwitch works only with the first found device at the moment, so only a single Overwitch instance can be run for now.

 ## Installation